daemontus/VuforiaLibGDX/README.md

 I'll try to fix it if I find some time in the future, but for, consider it dead.
 I'm happy to give maintainer rights to anyone interested in keeping this alive.

+If you wish to see the version working with older Vuforia SDK, see [here](https://github.com/daemontus/VuforiaLibGDX/tree/2fecef3c2d4699f8dcc9c2813a232f369e640013).

 # VuforiaLibGDX
 Example of Vuforia and LibGDX integration for 3D model rendering in augmented reality.